 In addition to the increased BMV suspensions, the court will also impose harsher penalties for refusing to submit to a breath or blood test.
 For example, on a first offense OUI with a refusal, the mandatory minimum punishment is 96 hours in jail, a $600.00 fine, and a 150-day loss of license.
 Without the refusal, the mandatory minimum penalty would be a $500.00 fine and 150-day loss of license.

 It is a common misconception that the State needs a breath test over 0.08 to convict a driver of Operating Under the Influence.
 In reality, the State of Maine can prove the crime of Operating Under the Influence simply by proving beyond a reasonable doubt that the driver’s “mental or physical faculties are impaired however slightly, or to any extent.
 State v.
 Worster, 611 A.2d 979 (Me.
 1992).

 There are many ways an attorney can challenge and defend against the charge of Operating Under the Influence, regardless of whether the driver has submitted to a breath test or not.
-If you’ve been charged with a criminal driving offense in Southern Maine, contact Attorney Eric S. Thistle at the law offices of Fairfield & Associates.
+If you’ve been charged with a criminal driving offense in Southern Maine, contact Attorney Eric S. Thistle at the law offices of Fairfield & Associates, P.A.